hindmasj/my-kudu-cluster/README.md

 ## Running Impala

 The script ``impala-shell.sh`` connects to the impala container and runs the impala-shell, passing in any extra commands required.
-Note that as this running inside the container you have to get creative if you are working with files.
+Note that as this is running inside the container you have to get creative if you are working with files.

 ### Interactive Prompt